Best mobile device management (MDM) solutions 2021

 Hexnode MDM lets you provision and manage devices, and prides itself on a user-friendly design.
 Users can add their own devices by connecting to the network or by using a portal installed on your company's website or intranet.
 Their device will then be added using their Active Directory credentials.

 Once the devices are added, you can manage them whether they're connected to the corporate network or being used remotely.
 That means you can push configuration settings to the device, restrict functionality, manage mobile applications (including blocking App Store downloads and implementing a black/whitelist), check and enforce compliance and even remotely lock and wipe devices.

-Soti allows you to manage Android, iOS and Windows Mobile devices from one place, for the entire lifecycle of the device within the organisation.
+Soti allows you to manage Android, iOS, Linux, macOS, and Windows devices from one place, for the entire lifecycle of the device within the organisation.
 They can be provisioned when first added to the company's fleet of devices, managed throughout their service and then wiped when it comes to retirement.

 The platform was designed for use with ruggedised devices often used by fieldworkers and the healthcare, logistics, retail, and transport sectors.

 The MDM platform can be installed on-premise or deployed on Soti's cloud.
 You can add devices to the platform using its Express Enrollment feature, which automatically delivers the settings, apps, and files a user needs over the air to get them up and running.

 Pricing: From $4 (£3.22) per user/month